Mirantis/k0rdent-enterprise-docs-publish/docs/admin/kof/kof-install.md

     > NOTICE:
     > If you use an air-gapped environment,
-    > add the next lines to the `mothership-values.yaml` file:
+    > add the next lines following to the `mothership-values.yaml` file:

     ```yaml
     cert-manager-service-template: